Updated By: Molly Quinn

 Focusing my day-to-day solely on paid search practices is fairly new to me as I have recently started as a PPC Associate here at Seer Interactive.
-Of course, coming from a full-service agency, I assisted with the PPC campaigns but my background primarily comes from the traditional and programmatic display ad buying.
-Programmatic ad buying is a large buzzword in the marketing world.
+Of course, coming from a full-service agency, I assisted with the PPC campaigns but my background primarily comes from traditional and programmatic advertising.
+Programmatic advertising is a large buzzword in the marketing world.
 Soon, we will see it as a full capability within the mobile ad space.
 Some companies may offer in-app targeting while other companies only offer within the mobile site.
 This idea of how companies grow and evolve to get ahead of their competition and the next trend fascinates me.
 I want to understand which company is the best and for which vertical would I see the best results.
 I always strove to build the ultimate campaign; whether it was increasing visibility for a branding initiative or driving leads to push a consumer further down the purchasing funnel.

-If you aren’t familiar with programmatic buying, the automated process of buying ads online, this post will get you up to speed.
+If you aren’t familiar with programmatic advertising, the automated process of buying ads online, this post will get you up to speed.
 There are a million different consumer datasets that companies study to create their own targeting capabilities.
-Programmatic allows marketers to move away from a broad website based campaign to a more strategically segmented campaign reaching consumers who are more likely to show interest in the brand.
+Programmatic allows marketers to move away from a broad website-based campaign to a more strategically segmented campaign reaching consumers who are more likely to show interest in the brand.
 It is the idea that we, as marketers, can reach the right audience at the right time resulting in higher quality leads and conversions.

 Nestlé ran a programmatic branding campaign and saw strong results from their efforts.
 According to Google success stories, Nestlé had the goal to maximize the sale of coffee machines.
 They optimized based on viewability of ads and brand safety (made possible with Doubleclicks reporting capabilities).
 They also wanted to reach a brand new audience.
 Their results showed 91% of their ads delivered to new visitors, 7x improved brand safety and saw 21 points more viewable impressions than the IAB standards.